ifellows/salt/salt_website/src/content/docs/management/users.md

 ## Editing a user

 Click **Edit** next to a user to change their full name, role, or status.
-Passwords cannot be viewed — only reset.
+Passwords cannot be viewed, only reset.

 ## Resetting a password